DasJennir/neted_main/themes/hugo-theme-air/content/posts/tcp_ip_model.md

 +++
 date = "2020-10-30"
 draft = false
-title = "What is the TCP/IP model and why we are adopting that instead of the OSI" slug = "tcp-ip-model" tags = ["Networking","OSI","Model"] image = ""
+title = "What is the TCP/IP model and why are people adopting it over OSI" slug = "tcp-ip-model" tags = ["Networking","OSI","Model"] image = ""